demisto/content/Integrations/integration-Carbon_Black_Enterprise_Response_CHANGELOG.md

 ## [Unreleased]
-- Added new argument get_related in cb-get-process: If set to true, will get process siblings, parent and children.
+- Added new optional argument get_related in cb-get-process: If set to true, will get process siblings, parent and children.